minmay/microservices-reference-architecture/README.md

 5. Liquibase Migrations.
 6. An agile Schema Diagram creator.
 7. Scaffolding to run this system in Docker Compose.
-8. Swagger enabled, but can be disabled with environemnt variable.
+8. Swagger enabled, but can be disabled with environment variable.

 All package names are documented, and explained in the architecture of this document.